 Areas of Expertise

-Review your business operations, identify ways to improve both effectiveness and efficiency.
+Review your business operations, and identify ways to improve both effectiveness and efficiency.

 Identify your target Customer and tactical steps to put your product in their hands.